AadamLok/AlgoDailyDose/README.md

 - 🧾 Write detailed explanations so future me (or you!) gets it
 - 🎯 Use this to prep for interviews & take a break from boring job application

+## ✨ Want to steal my setup and make life easier?

+All those fancy tables you see below?
+Totally automated.
+If you want to track your grind and make your practice sessions smoother than butter, I've got you covered.
+Follow these steps to replicate my setup and become the algorithm wizard you were born to be: [Click here for the magic guide](./Instructions.md). 🪄

 ## ❓ Why this exists
 Job hunting for me is draining when I am just tossing resumes into the void.
 This repo is my way of: